 Inspire people at your school to participate in Plastic Free July and refuse to use single-use plastic.
-Together, small changes can make a big difference.
+Sign up to the Schools challenge here

 What you can do